 - Currency – EURO, but everything is more expensive than Greece

-- British tradition of afternoon tea is still alive in here
+- The British tradition of afternoon tea is still alive in here

-Expectedly, there is a strong British society in Paphos, most of the members are retirees.
-I was firstly pretty suspicious about the quality and entertainment level of their activities.
-When I was invited by a Swiss member to join the community, reasonably I was not excited at all.
-But have to admit I was really impressed later, how physically fit, enthusiastic and creative they could be.
+Expectedly, a strong British society lives in Paphos.
+Most of its members are retirees.
+Firstly, I was pretty suspicious about the quality and the level of entertainment of their activities.
+It happened when I was invited by a Swiss member to join their community during my stay.
+Reasonably I was not excited at all.
+I was wrong.
+Now I should admit, I was really impressed how physically fit, enthusiastic and creative all those people could be.

-This informal club is open to anyone, who would like to join it, just should be first introduced via a club member.
+This informal club is open to everyone, who would like to join it.
+The only small detail is the new visitor should be introduced by a club member.
 There are painting classes, hills climbing, cycling tours, even surfing and fishing.
-There is also a small group of crafts and dance.
-I felt embarrassed for underestimating those pensioners, who actually moved to Cyprus to fully enjoy the whole year sunny weather, calmer, cheaper and safer life.
+There is also a small group, that practices on regular basis crafts and dance.
+I felt embarrassed for underestimating those pensioners, who actually moved to Cyprus to fully enjoy the all year round sunny weather, to rebuild a calmer, cheaper and safer life.

-I should thank Kathy again for providing me with a guide from the same community.
-Thanks to them, I got familiar with the beauty of the famous historical Kato Paphos Archeological park.
-Stunning mosaics from 3rd/5th century AD, colonnades, amphitheatre with 1200 seats, artefacts dated 2nd/3rd century AD….I spent more than two hours hanging around and enjoying this unbelievable ancient collection (look at the gallery below).
+I should thank Kathy again for providing me with a guide from their community.
+Thanks to this service, I got familiar with the beauty of the famous historical Kato Paphos Archeological park.
+Stunning mosaics from the 3rd-5th century AD, colonnades, amphitheatre with 1200 seats, artefacts dated 2nd- 3rd century AD….I spent more than two hours hanging around and enjoying this unbelievable ancient collection (look at the gallery below).

 Every step soaks history and moves you closer to the past.
 At least my impression was so.
-Wherever I turned, I faced Byzantine – Roman ruins, fine mosaic, knights’ tombs, medieval churches …all those make you a bit dizzy, like you just have been transferred to another distant epoch.
-Other chapter was just opened and you are floating with no control somewhere in the ages.
+Wherever I turned, I faced Byzantine – Roman ruins, fine mosaic, knights’ tombs, medieval churches …all those leave you a bit dizzy, with the sense of a remote epoch.
+Another chapter was just opened, that makes you float somewhere in the ages, with no control.

-Suddenly all myths and legends come alive, the motion is slow and laidback, with unbeatable charm of a chaotic environment.
-No one is in a hurry, day by day time flows and the feeling is like you are a witness of a space gap phenomenon.
-I am getting sentimental.
-But the truth is Paphos bewitched me and pulls me going back to Cyprus island again…no doubt I will.
+Suddenly all myths and legends come alive.
+The motion is slow and laidback, with the unbeatable charm of the chaotic environment.
+No one is in a hurry, time flows day by day and the feeling is for witnessing a space gap phenomenon.
+Obviously, I am getting sentimental.
+But the truth is Paphos bewitched me and pulled me wishing to come back to Cyprus island.
+No doubt I will.